troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-3.markdown

 So long story short, this is just a very advanced configuration mechanism.
 Granted, it might seem a little complicated but at the same time it completely separates the modules from each other making it easier to update one without updating the other.

 ### Wrapping it up

+What we discussed today:

+* Use `AbstractType` for base classes  you do not intend to instantiate
+* The most popular application for abstract types is probably the [template method pattern](https://en.wikipedia.org/wiki/Template_method_pattern)
+* Immutable data can prevent subtle bugs and makes it easier to reason about code if you know that the underlying data can not change
+* `Adamantium` offers high level strategies for making your objects immutable

 That's it for part of this series.
 Both gems we looked at in this article are pretty small, but packed with a lot of features.